patriciogonzalezvivo/thebookofshaders/07/README-pl.md

 <!-- * Choose a geometric logo to replicate using distance fields. -->

 Gratulacje!
-Udało ci się przebrnąć przez trudny materiał!
-Odpocznij i pozwól - choć rysowanie prostych kształtów jest proste w Processing, to tutaj już nie.
+Udało ci się przebrnąć przez bardzo trudny materiał!
+Choć rysowanie prostych kształtów w Processing jest proste, to tutaj już nie.
 W świecie shaderów rysowanie kształtów jest zawiłe; przestawienie się na ten nowy sposób programowania może być męczące.

 <!-- Congratulations!
 You have made it through the rough part!
 Take a break and let these concepts settle - drawing simple shapes in Processing is easy but not here.
 In shader-land drawing shapes is twisted, and it can be exhausting to adapt to this new paradigm of coding. -->